Blue Roofs, Blue-Green Roofs, and Purple Roofs all DETAIN water

 Did you know that you can detain water using your roof?

-Blue, Blue-Green and Purple-Roofs are the detention-based solutions that will also satisfy your stormwater requirements!
+Blue, Blue-Green and Purple-Roofs are the detention-based solutions that will also satisfy your stormwater requirements and create an ROI!

 Go straight to Purple-Roof Green Roof Modeler

 How to detain water with a Blue Roof

 Detaining water with a Blue roof is the cheapest but not so popular option.
 One of the main concerns is that all that water stored on the roof will start to leak through the membranes as many membranes cannot cope with standing water.

 Blue roofs have been offered in NYC as a detention solution, but it has not taken off.

 For the city, it helps only for half of the battle as it detains water, but it does not reduce the volume as all water sooner or later will leave the roof as runoff.